ToshioCP/Gtk4-tutorial/doc/Readme_for_developers.md

 There are several kinds of markdown language.
 `Readme.md` uses 'github flavored markdown', which is often shortened as GFM.
 Markdown files in the top directory also written in GFM.
-If you are not familiar with it, refer the website [github flavoer markdown spec](https://github.github.com/gfm/).
+If you are not familiar with it, refer the website [github flavor markdown spec](https://github.github.com/gfm/).

 ## Pandoc's markdown